Updated: May 4

 Think about what you enjoy about your life right now, and if there is anything you would change.

-● you or your nominee (such as a parent or family member) taking care of your NDIS plan including processing and paying invoices and keeping track of your funding and expenses,
+Self-Manage with you or your nominee (such as a parent or family member) taking care of your NDIS plan including processing and paying invoices and keeping track of your funding and expenses,

 If you think you’ll have a lot of services and equipment to organise, you might be able to get funding for a Support Coordinator to work with you.